maahfuzdev/ShareHub/README.md

 # ShareHub

-ShareHub is a Spring Boot application designed to encourage reuse and reduce waste by helping people share useful and reusable resources with others in their community.
+ShareHub is a Spring Boot-based platform focused on reducing waste by making it easier for people to share useful and reusable resources with others in their community.

-This project is currently in its initial setup stage, with the core Spring Boot structure in place and dependencies for web, security, validation, JPA, and PostgreSQL configured.
+The application aims to connect owners of underused items with people who need them, encouraging a more sustainable and community-driven way of consuming.

-## Project Overview
+## Overview

-The idea behind ShareHub is to create a platform where users can:
+ShareHub is designed to support:

-- share reusable items or resources
+- sharing reusable items and resources
-- browse available listings
+- discovering available listings
-- connect people who need something with people who can offer it
+- connecting borrowers or requesters with providers
-- promote sustainable and community-driven consumption
+- promoting sustainability and community cooperation

 ## Tech Stack